Tochemey/goakt/readme.md

 ### Remoting

 This allows remote actors to communicate.
 The underlying technology is gRPC.
+To enable remoting just use the `WithRemoting` option when creating the actor system.
+See actor system [options](./actors/option.go).

 ### Cluster

 This offers simple scalability, partitioning (sharding), and re-balancing out-of-the-box.
 Go-Akt nodes are automatically discovered.
 See [Clustering](#clustering).

 ### Logging